-Graphic Products is being offered as an internal DT endorsement.
-You will learn how to design architectural models, board games and product models using drawing methods and graphic techniques used by designers around the world.
-This will involve using pencils and markers to provide colour and form to final drawings in addition to learning about scale, ergonomics, materials technology and structures.
+Graphic Products is being offered as an internal D&T endorsement.
+You will learn how to design and make a variety of graphics-focused products such as architectural models, advertisements, board games and product models working with a variety of papers, boards and plastics.

+You will develop your graphic communication skills by hand and using computers.
+You will learn drawing methods and graphic techniques used by designers around the world as well as exploring CAD software to develop logos, branding and produce eye-catching graphics.
+You will continue to learn about all material areas and focus in detail on scale, ergonomics, processes and structures.

-The Year 9 pre-GCSE project engages pupils in the design and manufacture of a graphical point of sale display which will operate using a mechanical system.
+The Year 9 pre-GCSE project engages pupils in the design and manufacture of a graphical point of sale display.